 The first step in setting up your private SSL certificate is to generate a key and Certificate Request (CSR) using the SSL Manager.
 Select the “Generate a Certificate Signing Request (CSR)” radio button from the SSL Manager page and click the “Next” button.
 A form will be displayed that allows you to enter the required information for generating the key and CSR.

 Fill out the form and click the “Next” button.
 The information you entered will be displayed.
-Click the “Back” button if you want to make any changes to this information.
+Click the “Back” button to make any changes to this information.
 If the information you entered is correct, click the “Next” button.
-A CSR and key will be created and your CSR will be displayed.
-This is your self-signed certificate and you can use it as a temporary certificate while you are waiting for a real certificate.
+A CSR and key will be created, and your CSR will be displayed.
+This is your self-signed certificate; you can use it temporarily while waiting for an actual certificate.
 Click the “Next” button to set up the CSR on our servers.
-The result of operation and the name of your certificate file will be displayed.
+The operation’s result and your certificate file’s name will be displayed.
 Click the “Finish” button to exit the SSL Manager.

 Click the “Cancel” button anytime during the process to exit SSL Manager without saving the changes made during that step.

 To purchase the certificate, email it to a Certificate Authority with your “Proof of Organizational Name” and “Proof of Right to use Domain Name.”
 In most cases, the “Proof of Organizational Name” is a copy of your company registration documents or certificate of incorporation.
 In most cases, the “Proof of the right to use Domain Name” is a printout of your whois information.
 There are exceptions to both proofs.
 Contact your Certificate Authority for their exact specifications before sending any documents.